Relationship between PED and the amount spent by consumers and revenue raised by firms

 Factors Affecting PED

-Several factors can influence the PED of a good:
+Several factors influence the price elasticity of demand:

 Conclusion